radareorg/iaito/docs/source/user-docs/menus/menu-bar/view-menu.rst

 Refresh Contents
 ----------------------------------------
-**Description:** In some cases, not all the displayed information on Cutter's widgets will be up-to-date, for example - after defining a new function from the integrated radare2 console.
-By refreshing the contents, Cutter will fetch the most up to date information from the session and will update the different views.
+**Description:** In some cases, not all the displayed information on Iaito's widgets will be up-to-date, for example - after defining a new function from the integrated radare2 console.
+By refreshing the contents, Iaito will fetch the most up to date information from the session and will update the different views.

-***Note:** In the future, Cutter will be aware to any underlying change and will update everything automatically.
+***Note:** In the future, Iaito will be aware to any underlying change and will update everything automatically.
 This is currently a work-in-progress.*

 **Steps:** View -> Refresh Contents

 Reset to Default Layout
 ----------------------------------------
-**Description:** Reset the current :doc:`layout</user-docs/preferences/layout>` to the default layout provided by Cutter.
+**Description:** Reset the current :doc:`layout</user-docs/preferences/layout>` to the default layout provided by Iaito.

 **Steps:** View -> Reset to default layout

 Reset to Default Settings
 ----------------------------------------
-**Description:** Reset the current settings to the default settings defined by Cutter.
+**Description:** Reset the current settings to the default settings defined by Iaito.

 **Steps:** View -> Reset Settings